tensorpack/benchmarks/ResNet-MultiGPU/README.md

 ## Performance (image/second):

 The following was tested with: TF v1.3.0-rc1-1302-g593dc8e on a single DGX1.

-Note that these experiements are run on machines of the same configurations, but not the same set of physical machines.
+Experiments were not run for multiple times.
 So expect some variance in results.

 variable-update=replicated: